FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/installation.md

 $ bash ./scripts/install.sh
 ```

-Check if it is intalled successfully
+Check if it is installed successfully

 ``` bash
 $ ./generator -h